alexmcqueen/spc-pbi-deneb/README.md

 The minimum amount of sequential points needed to trigger the mean run rule.
 Sequential points have to be above or below the threshold to qualify.
 #### TrendGroupSizeThreshold
 The minimum amount of sequential points needed to trigger the trend run rule.
 Sequential points have to be on / above or on / below the threshold to qualify.
+### DefaultTargetDirection
+The default direction for improvement if no direction is provided by the user.
+This will default to High.

 ### Transform
 To simplify the amount of setup needed the majorty of calculations are done in the transform section of the specification.json.
 This significantly reduces the number of fields that are required for the visual and the amount of DAX to code.